-Starting your own house flipping business is nothing less than a huge undertaking; not only because it’s going to require a significant amount of hard work and determination, but also because of the implications it could have on the rest of your life.
-You see, few investing endeavors can realize a more lucrative future than a properly run house flipping business.
+Starting your own house flipping company is nothing less than a huge undertaking; not only because it’s going to require a significant amount of hard work and determination, but also because of the implications it could have on the rest of your life.
+You see, few investing endeavors can realize a more lucrative future than a properly run house flipping company.
 It is worth noting, however, that success is far from guaranteed; you will need to put in the time — especially in the beginning.
-If you are confident you want to make a career out of flipping homes, the best thing you can do is to start your house flipping business off on the right foot.
+If you are confident you want to make a career out of flipping homes, the best thing you can do is to start your house flipping company off on the right foot.

 House flipping is a generalized term used to describe the acts of real estate investors.
 If for nothing else, house flipping doesn’t refer to a single exit strategy, but rather a means to an end.
 You see, house flipping can refer to wholesaling or rehabbing, so long as the investor serves as the middle man between a seller and an end buyer.
 The “flip” simply refers to the home changing hands, and will typically include a number of steps in between.

 Rehabbers, for example, will aspire to buy a home under market value.
 Traditionally, they will target distressed homeowners who are motivated to sell at a discount; this ensures two things: higher profit margins and an increased likelihood of actually landing a deal.
 Once acquired, the home will be brought up to market value through any number of renovations.
 Some “flips” need a lot more work than others, and the after repair value (ARV) will help determine how much money should be spent doing so.
 Once the home is brought up to market standards, the investor will then proceed to sell the home (or flip it) to an end buyer for more than they spent on acquiring it and fixing it up.